 In normal circumstances, in Brussels students are not allowed to work more than 240 hours per quarter during the 1st, 2nd and 4th quarters.
 Exceptionally, this limit is not applied to the 2nd quarter of 2020.
 Read more about it on the Famiris website (in French).

 If you are working a lot of hours during the period of the coronavirus crisis, you are also earning more.
 Under the usual rules, you run the risk of no longer being considered dependent on your parents for tax purposes.
 You can read more about this dependency on our page ‘Do my parents have to pay more tax?’.

-In these exceptional circumstances, however, the legislation is about to be adapted.
-Your revenue as student in the second quarter will not count towards any decision concerning your fiscal dependency.
+In normal circumstances, your parents would indeed have to pay more taxes.
+But in this case, your revenue as student in the second quarter will not count towards any decision concerning your fiscal dependency.